Professional Clinical Counseling, M.A.

 Program Specific Information

 All students are required to engage in supervised field training.
 The program has contracts with many mental health agencies and service providers; however it is up to the student to be accepted as an intern.
 The program prepares the student well to begin Practicum and Internship, and the student is responsible to demonstrate their preparedness when applying to sites in order to complete their Field Placement requirement.
-It is also up to the student to acquire a Practicum or Internship that is conducive to their academic and personal schedules.
+It is also up to the student to acquire a Practicum or Internship - with the assistance of the PCC Program Field Placement Coordinator -- that is conducive to their academic and personal schedules.

-Professional Clinical Counseling students preparing for licensing complete a one-semester practicum (PCC 660 Practicum) of at least 100 clock hours, 40 of which are direct client hours—the usual practicum placement requires eight to nine hours per week.
-While engaged in the practicum, students also attend the Professional/Case Practicum Seminar (PCC 661 Professional/Case Practicum Seminar).
-The internship (PCC 680 Internship/PCC 681 Internship/PCC 682 Internship) for Professional Clinical Counseling students preparing for licensure is a calendar year of at least 600 clock hours, 300 of which are direct client hours—the usual clinical internship placement involves 12 to 15 hours per week of on-site service.
-While engaged in the internship, students also attend Professional Seminar (PCC 690 Professional/Case Seminar/PCC 691 Professional/Case Seminar/PCC 692 Professional/Case Seminar).
+PCC Program students complete a one-semester practicum (PCC 660 Practicum) of at least 100 clock hours, 40 of which are direct client hours—the usual practicum placement requires eight to nine hours per week.
+While engaged in the practicum, students also attend a seminar (PCC 661 Professional/Case Practicum Seminar).
+The internship sequence (PCC 680 Internship I, PCC 681 Internship II, PCC 682 Internship III) for PCC students is a calendar year of at least 600 clock hours, 300 of which are direct client hours—the usual clinical internship placement involves 12 to 15 hours per week of on-site service.
+While engaged in the internship, students also attend a seminar sequence (PCC 690 Professional Seminar I, PCC 691 Professional Seminar II, PCC 692 Professional Seminar III).

 Requirements